WCSCourses/HumanGenEpi/manuals/Sample_array_QC/Sample_array_QC.md

 awk '$5=="PROBLEM"{ print $1,$2 }' chrXY.ASA.with-ycount.sexcheck > to-remove.sexmismatch.indiv
 ```

-### Step 3: Individuals with outlying heterozygosity rate
+## Step 3: Individuals with outlying heterozygosity rate
-To avoid bias by genotyping error of rare variants and linkage disequilibrium, we usually perform the heterogeneity check using only common variants (MAF>=5%), excluding complex regions and SNPs in strong LD
+To avoid bias by genotyping error of rare variants and linkage disequilibrium, we usually perform the heterogeneity check using only common variants (MAF>=5%) and SNPs in strong LD
 - Filter out low frequency and rare variants with MAF cut-off of 5%
 ```bash
 plink --bfile chrAll.ASA --autosome --maf 0.05 --make-bed --missing --out chr1-22.ASA.maf05